Why is the college application essay important?

 This does not mean students should avoid writing about COVID-19 altogether.
 Many applications, such as the Common Application and the Coalition Application, are providing coronavirus-specific prompts with the purpose of giving students the opportunity to share their pandemic experiences.
 Students should try to limit writing about COVID-19 to these prompts and use their main essays to elaborate upon their interests and perspectives beyond COVID-19.
 Because the effects of the pandemic have lingered in many households around the world, you can of course include these effects in your paper if they have impacted your individual financial, emotional, or social situation.

 5. Check out essay editing services to take your essay to the next level

 Online admissions essay editing services are ideal for international students who struggle with English or simply want to take their essays to the next level.
 Students should take care to choose a company that’s reputable and employs highly qualified editors.

 Wordvice employs professional editors who not only correct grammatical and mechanical errors but also improve the style and flow of an essay.
-Check out our English proofreading and editing services, including essay editing services to learn how our editors can improve your essays and help you get into your dream school.
+Check out our English proofreading and editing services, including essay editing services, to learn how our editors can improve your essays and help you get into your dream school.
 And for instant essay proofreading, try the FREE AI Proofreading Tool and Paraphrasing Tool available with the Wordvice AI Writing Assistant.

 In the meantime, check out some of our other resource articles on writing admissions essays.